Located near the Mara River in the northern Serengeti is the luxurious Sayari Camp.

 The main lounge area of the big camp is a large “L-shaped" structure raised on a wooden deck, with a large central outdoor deck.
 It has canvas walls and highly polished wooden floors, which are dotted with different seating areas.
 Glass folding doors open up completely, or close depending on the weather.
 The décor is very modern and contemporary with bright colours and modern African woven baskets, carved wooden artifacts and modern light fittings.
 In one arm of the “L shape" is a comfortable seating area with sofas covered in pastel pink and green cushions and a large rustic wooden table with a few nature books and magazines to browse through.
 In the other arm is another smaller seating area and a large wooden bar at the far end with bar stools.
 This is a great spot for guests to meet up for a drink and chat before dinner.

-A few metres away from the lounge area is the dining area - a smaller version of the larger lounge area, also raised up on a wooden deck.
+A few metres away from the lounge area and in a separate structure, is the dining area - a smaller version of the larger lounge area, also raised up on a wooden deck.
 This is where breakfast and lunch are normally served, and some evenings for dinner.
 On our recent visit to Sayari we had dinner outside under the stars on our first evening, and on the second evening in the dining area.
 Breakfast and lunch are taken at individual tables, however dinner is communal, allowing guests to chat over the days exciting events.

 The small camp at Sayari has its own small lounge/dining room, similar in style to the larger one in the left wing.

 The swimming pool separating the two camps is impressively built into the rocks, with lovely views.
 It has a number of sturdy sunloungers, umbrellas and funky circular chairs to relax in.
 There is also a small curio shop beside the main office.
+Guests can also arrange a massage of one hour or 30 minutes, which is done in your tent or on your private veranda.

 The 15 tents at Sayari are all the same, with the exception of one 'honeymoon tent' which is larger with a secluded outdoor bath.
 We felt that they were relatively close together, but given that fact, they had all been oriented well to retain privacy.
 Inside, they're incredibly spacious and certainly stylish, with sliding glass doors, canvas walls and polished wooden floors.
 The rooms are somewhat minimalistic in style, lending a slightly Japanese feel to the style.
 Each tent is well equipped - there's a solid bamboo luggage rack at the foot of each bed, a small writing desk, comfortable double or twin beds and two contemporary glass and wood bedside tables.